What’s the eligibility criteria to transfer my UK pension to Australia using Sterling Planners?

 In order to be ELIGIBLE to transfer your UK pension to Australia, you MUST meet the following criteria:

-- Be aged 55 years or older (see below for under 55 transfer options) or are a member of a Public Service Superannuation Scheme in Australia, currently on the HMRC ROPS list with written confirmation the Australian scheme will accept QROPS transfers.
+- Be aged 55 years or older (see below for under 55 intra UK transfer options) or are a member of a Superannuation Scheme in Australia, currently on the HMRC ROPS list with written confirmation the Australian scheme will accept QROPS transfers.

 - Have a valid NIN (National Insurance Number) – if you have lost your NIN, we can provide details of a service to assist you with locating it.

-- Have an eligible UK pension to transfer, eligibility is based on the following:
+- Have an eligible UK pension to transfer, eligible schemes include:

 - LTA (Lifetime Allowance) considerations must also be reviewed, incorporating both the UK and Australian regulations on maximum lifetime caps.